 You could also spend hours wandering through the Marina Bay Sands shopping complex.
 In the centre, you will find gondola rides, speciality cafes, designer brand shops, and shops to buy anything from super hero paraphernalia or a brand new Ferrari – whatever your little heart desires!

 Haji Lane, Arab Street & China Town

-Would a city, even be a city, without a China Town?
-The answer is no! (obviously).
+Finally, would a city, even be a city, without a China Town?
 Singapore’s China Town bares similar resembles to those of other major cities, however, it is home to two of Singapore’s most famous temples – the Buddha’s Tooth Relic and Sri Mariamman Temple.

 LeVel 33 Brewery